livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * **How the action is observed**: traceability and audit scope.

 Managers treat OperationContext as authoritative metadata.
 No manager infers missing information from envelopes, payloads, schema content, or transport details.
+OperationContext is referenced by protocol flows in `01-protocol/00-protocol-overview.md` and used by State Manager during sync ingestion per `01-protocol/03-serialization-and-envelopes.md`.

 ### 2.2 Context variants